MicrosoftDocs/win32/desktop-src/shell/folderitems2-invokeverbex.md

-﻿---
+---
-Description: 'Executes a verb on a collection of FolderItem objects.
-This method is an extension of the InvokeVerb method, allowing additional control of the operation through a set of flags.' ms.assetid: '2c02985d-8877-4a02-a232-6aeb1716928c'
+Description: Executes a verb on a collection of FolderItem objects.
+This method is an extension of the InvokeVerb method, allowing additional control of the operation through a set of flags. ms.assetid: 2c02985d-8877-4a02-a232-6aeb1716928c
-title: 'FolderItems2.InvokeVerbEx method'
+title: FolderItems2.InvokeVerbEx method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FolderItems2.InvokeVerbEx method